Showing posts with label Fort Lauderdale communities. Show all posts

 A property search reveals that the first house in Melrose Park probably went up in 1950.
 Miami realtor Ted King started building there in 1952 or 53.
 By 1954, he made real estate news with his construction activities in Melrose Park.

 Construction continued in Melrose Park until at least 1970.
 Once a census-designated place in Broward County, Melrose Park was annexed by Fort Lauderdale in 2002.
 By that time, the community’s population had grown to more than 7,100.
-Today, houses are appraised there from about $66,000 to $299,000.
+In 2013 houses were appraised $66,000 -$299,000.
+Today, many houses sell there for more than than $500,000.

 I wonder what happened to that large yellow sign …